TritonDataCenter/rfd/rfd/0067/README.md

 # Overview

-Four cases of headnode setup:
+There are fives cases of headnode setup:

 1. Vanilla first headnode setup for a new server.
 This is the thing we already have.